DPDK/dpdk/doc/guides/freebsd_gsg/build_sample_apps.rst

 *   RTE_SDK - Points to the Intel® DPDK installation directory.

 *   RTE_TARGET - Points to the Intel® DPDK target environment directory.
-    For FreeBSD*, this is the x86_64-native-bsdapp-gcc directory.
+    For FreeBSD*, this is the x86_64-native-bsdapp-clang or x86_64-native-bsdapp-gcc directory.

 The following is an example of creating the helloworld application, which runs in the Intel® DPDK FreeBSD* environment.
-This example may be found in the
+While the example demonstrates compiling using gcc version 4.8, compiling with clang will be similar, except that the "CC=" parameter can probably be omitted.
+The "helloworld" example may be found in the
 ${RTE_SDK}/examples directory.

 The directory contains the main.c file.
 This file, when combined with the